MikeKuijper/Aircraft-Classifier/README.md

 For the AE1205 Python programming competition, we made an airplane classifier.
 Using (deep) neural networks, that we programmed ourselves, the aim was to output the manufacturer, family, or variant of an aircraft, given its picture.

+All code and data files can also be found on [Github](https://github.com/MikeKuijper/Aircraft-Classifier).

+NOTE:
+Due to the size limitation on the project submission, I have included only the absolute essentials for running one of the two applications - excluding a third time-consuming one.
+Please get the full codebase from GitHub, as that is what the majority of the work went to.

 ## Approach in general